amaurote/Lyra/README.md

 # Lyra Viewer

-Lyra Viewer is built primarily using **SDL3** and **SkiaSharp**, combining the speed and flexibility of native rendering with a streamlined .NET architecture.

 ---

 ## Overview

-Lyra is a high-performance image viewer built with **SDL3** and **SkiaSharp**, designed for **speed, minimalism, and fluid navigation**.
-It provides a distraction-free way to preview and inspect image assets — ideal for creative professionals who use images as a core resource in their workflow, such as:
+Lyra is a high-performance, minimalist image viewer designed for speed, fluid navigation, and precision, ideal for creative professionals who rely on images as a core resource in their workflow — such as:

 - 2D/3D artists
 - Game developers